Spica-System/automatic-decryptor/README.md

 # automatic-decryptor

----

-automatic-decryptor can detect ciphertext and try to automatically convert it into plaintext
+automatic-decryptor can detect ciphertext and try to automatically convert it into plaintext.